thewellfrog/awesome-commercial-kitchen-uk/README.md

 - [Xero](https://www.xero.com/uk/) - Cloud accounting popular with UK food businesses.
 - [QuickBooks](https://quickbooks.intuit.com/uk/) - Accounting software with invoicing and expense tracking.

 ---

+## About

+- [KitchenSpaceRentals on Product Hunt](https://www.producthunt.com/products/kitchen-space-for-rent) - UK commercial kitchen directory with free cost calculators.
+- [About KitchenSpaceRentals](https://about.me/kitchenspacerentals) - Who we are and what we do.

+---